Velocidex/velociraptor-docs/content/blog/2022/2022-11-21-release-notes/_index.md

 ## NTFS Parser changes

 In this release the NTFS parser was improved significantly.
-The main areas of developements were around better support for NTFS compressed and sparse files and better path reconstruction.
+The main areas of developments were around better support for NTFS compressed and sparse files and better path reconstruction.

 In NTFS there is a Master File Table (MFT) containing a record for